ryantcsc/01-Single-Page-CV/README.md

 ## Project URL

-If hosted, the project can be viewed at: [Your Project URL Here]
+If hosted, the project can be viewed at: https://roadmap.sh/projects/single-page-cv

 Otherwise, open `index.html` locally in your browser to view the CV.